Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 - The research might help the ward, or

-- The research involves no more than minimal risk of harm.
+- The research may help others involves no more than minimal risk of harm.

 Participation in research that might not help the ward but might help others, even if the research involves greater than minimal risk of harm to the ward: